Maryville University Frequently Asked Questions (FAQ)

 Yes.
 Maryville University is accredited by the Higher Learning Commission (HLC).
 In addition, a number of our online degrees hold subject-specific accreditation from bodies like the Commission on Collegiate Nursing Education (CCNE).

-The RN to BSN, MSN, Post-Master’s Nurse Practitioner Certificate, and DNP programs at Maryville University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program, and post-graduate APRN certificate programs at Maryville University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Is there technical support provided for online courses?